junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

 The Gas'n'Sip rings a small bell when the door is pushed open.
 The store is empty with only a girl in leather jacket and brunette hair standing in front of the register, checking out some gums and snacks.
-She doesn't look up because the cashier is handing her the changes.
+She doesn't look up at the newcomer because the cashier is handing her the changes.

-A man approaches her from behind, a blade jabbed at her back, hidden by a jacket, voice low.
+A man approaches her from behind, a blade jabbed at her back, hidden by his jacket, voice low.
 "We need to talk."

 Meg snorts a laughter, doesn't bother looking back.
 "Dean.
 Nice to see you too.
 Aren't you going to buy me some dinner first?"